Burnt Transmission Fluid

 - Delayed engagement when shifting from Park to Drive

-- Overdrive hunting or unexpected downshifts on highway
+- Overdrive hunting or unexpected downshifts on the highway

 - Fluid service overdue by tens of thousands of miles